AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-46683-shipping-price-shows-not-yet-calculated.md

         * Apply to Shipping Amount = No
         * Discard subsequent rules = Yes
         * Free Shipping = No
-1. Open the storefront, and add three products to the cart so the subtotal exceeds 75$.
+1. Open the storefront, and add three products to the cart so the subtotal exceeds $75.
 1. Proceed to checkout as a guest.
 1. On the shipping step, select **$0 - free shipping** and proceed to the payment step.
-1. Check the [IUICONTROL Order Summary] on the payment step.
+1. Check the [!UICONTROL Order Summary] on the payment step.
 It shows *[!UICONTROL $0 - Free Shipping - Free]*.
 1. Apply the coupon code *35off*, it will update the subtotal and make it less than $75.
 1. Check [!UICONTROL Order Summary] on the payment step.

 <u>Expected results</u>:

-A message with a better explanation is displayed: *Selected shipping method is not available.
+The following message is displayed: *Selected shipping method is not available.
 Please select another shipping method for this order.*

 <u>Actual results</u>:

-The shipping price now displays *Not yet calculated*.
+The shipping price displays *Not yet calculated*.

 ## Apply the patch